georgebyte/georgebyte.com/_drafts/angular-architecture-for-larger-applications.md

 * `constructor(public store: CoffeeListStore) {}` which creates a new instance of the observable store,
 * `this.store.init()` which initializes the observable store.

-The template of a container component is much more interesting in my oppinion:
+The template of a container component is much more interesting in my opinion:

 <span class="highlight-filename">
     <a href="https://github.com/jurebajt/coffee-election-ng-app-example/blob/master/src/app/features/coffee-list/views/coffee-list/coffee-list.view.html" target="_blank">coffee-list.view.html</a>